On infinite effectivity of motivic spectra and the vanishing of their motives

 In \S\ref{sprelim} we recall some basics on (general) triangulated categories, $\sht(-)$ and $\dm(-)$, on the cohomological dimension of fields and their Grothendieck-Witt rings of quadratic forms.
 We also introduce the $\lam$-linear versions of $\sht(-)$ and $\dm(-)$ and discuss certain continuity arguments.

 In \S\ref{sextres} we recall some more results on motivic categories (we formulate them in the $\lam$-linear setting).
-They enable us to generalize several results of Bachmann (as well as Theorem 2.2.1 of \cite{asok}) to the case of arbitrary non-orderable base fields.
-We also prove that the restriction of $\mklamc$ onto $2$-torsion objects is conservative over any perfect $k$; we conjecture that this kernel consists of odd torsion objects only whenever $\frac{1}{2}\notin \lam$.
-We also note that the Morel's morphism $\eta$ is torsion if and only if $k$ is non-orderable; this is also equivalent to the vanishing of the $\shtmi(k)$-parts in the Morel's decompositions of $\sht[\frac{1}{2}](k)$ and $\sht_\q(k)$.
+They enable us to generalize certain results of Bachmann (as well as Theorem 2.2.1 of \cite{asok}) to the case of arbitrary non-orderable base fields.
+We also prove that the restriction of $\mklamc$ to $2$-torsion objects is conservative over any perfect $k$.

 \S\ref{skernel} we prove that the compact motivization functor $\mklamc$ "strictly respects" the slice filtrations (on $\shlamc(k)$ and $\dmlamc(k)$, respectively) as well as the (more precise) homotopy $t$-structure analogue of this result.
-These statements yield an alternative method for proving Theorem \ref{tbach}(i) (that is the central result of this paper); so we sketch an argument deducing it from the results of \cite{levconv} (under the additional condition that $p$ is invertible in $\lam$ whenever it is positive; note also that \cite{bachcons} relies on the results of M. Levine also).
+These statements give an alternative method for proving Theorem \ref{tbach}(i) (that is the central result of this paper); so we sketch an argument deducing it from the results of \cite{levconv} (under the additional assumption that $p$ is invertible in $\lam$ whenever it is positive; note that \cite{bachcons} relies on the results of M. Levine as well).
 Lastly, we explain that in all our results the categories $\dmlam(-)$ may be replaced by the categories $\shmglam(-)$ of "cobordism-modules".

-The author is deeply grateful to prof. Alexey Ananyevskiy and prof. Tom Bachmann for their really interesting comments.
+The author is deeply grateful to prof. Alexey Ananyevskiy, prof. Tom Bachmann, and to the referee for their really interesting comments.